Email: info@mtrolls.com

 8. Financial Forecasting

-This section is probably the most daunting part of planning.
+This section can be the most daunting part of planning.

-Based on best and worst case scenario projections, you will create a cash flow statement, income statement, and balance sheet for the next three years.
+Based on best- and worst-case scenario projections, you will create cash flow statements, income statements, and balance sheets for the next three years.

 You will need to provide context by comparing industry standards and ratios, startup costs, and salary expectations.
 A debt repayment statement is also important.
 Consider membership and revenue growth, service enhancements, membership churn, and employee salaries.